himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

 7. Select the requests.
 Double-click the **Tags** or **Notes** columns to assign labels (e.g., 'Staging Creds', 'API Key Leaks') and write documentation notes.
 8. Read the configuration request response in Organizer to extract the flag.

-### 🗣️ YouTube Script (What to Say)
-> *"Organizer is your central notebook in Burp Suite.
-During a pentest, you'll find hundreds of endpoints.
-Keeping track of them in external text documents is messy.
-By sending important API requests to Organizer, you can rate them, tag them, and write notes.
-Let's look at the config query: we can document the API key and find our flag right here!"*

-### ⚠️ Common Student Pitfalls
-* Confusing Organizer with Repeater (Repeater active replays requests; Organizer serves as a static documentation notepad).

 ### 💡 Concepts Taught
 * Evidence collection and organization